tjsego/mechanica/docs/main/source/forces.rst

     ...
     force = mx.ConstantForce(lambda: [0.3, 1 * np.sin(0.4 * mx.Universe.time), 0], 0.01)

-A :class:`Force` instance can also be created by adding two existing instances.
+A :py:attr:`Force` instance can also be created by adding two existing instances.
 Such operations can be arbitrarily performed to construct complicated forces consisting of multiple constituent forces, ::